-An "extremely" warm summer, combined with coal-to-gas switching, has created an "unprecedented" Bcf/day swing in the year/year natural gas supply/demand balance, which should lead to higher prices through the second half of the year, according to energy analysts with Raymond James & Associates Inc.
+An "extremely" warm summer, combined with coal-to-gas switching, has created an "unprecedented" Bcf/day swing in the year/year natural gas supply/demand balance, which should lead to higher prices through the second half of the year, energy analysts with Raymond James & Associates Inc. said Monday.

 In a note to clients, analysts J. Marshall Adkins and Collin Gerry said the "market is working" and the "gas disaster" appears to be over.

 "Throughout this summer, we have seen significantly tighter storage numbers, which has gradually eaten away the record storage surplus from last summer," said the analysts.
 "For the balance of summer, we forecast that the market must remain 3.75 Bcf/d tighter than last year to clear the current 465 Bcf storage overhang.
 As a result, we believe U.S. natural gas prices must average in the $2.50 to $3.00 range for the next 100 days."